 I love lunch.
 When I worked in the office, lunch was my very favorite part of the day.
-I could go to restaurants and try new foods, chat with friends, make new friends, and pretty much reset for the afternoon’s work.
+I could go to restaurants and try new foods, chat with old friends and make new friends, and pretty much reset for the afternoon’s work.

-Now that I work from home, I still love lunch, but I miss the camaraderie of my co-workers.
+Now that I work from home, I still love lunch, but I miss the camaraderie with my co-workers.
 I live in a food desert and meals out tend to take me a way from my desk longer than I wish.
-The handful of times I door-dashed or Uber-eats-ed a meal were pretty discouraging, too.
-Instead of hot, fast and friendly, I get warm-ish food, prepared 20 to 30 minutes from my home and dropped off at the porch.
+The handful of times I DoorDash-ed or Uber-eats-ed a meal were pretty discouraging, too.
+Instead of hot, fast and friendly, I got warm-ish food, prepared 20 to 30 minutes from my home and dropped off at the porch.

 I came to the conclusion a long time ago that it’s just so much easier to cook for myself.